Initially published in 2011

 35 So likewise shall my heavenly Father do also unto you, if ye from your hearts forgive not every one his brother their trespasses.

 Now that’s a serious concept.
-If we don’t forgive, God will not forgive us of our trespasses.
+If we don’t forgive, God will not forgive us for our trespasses.
 We have to learn to be Teflon people.
-A good Teflon coated pan will not let anything stick to it.
+A good Teflon-coated pan will not let anything stick to it.
 The enemy will continually try to have unforgiveness stick to us, but we have to just shake it off.
-We cannot allow forgiveness to stick.
-Even if the individual never ask, make sure that you have forgiven them.
-Then, when your little issues come up, God can forgive you.
+We cannot allow unforgiveness to stick to us.
+Even if the individual who wronged us never asks for forgiveness, we must make sure that we have forgiven them.
+Then, when our little issues (or big issues) come up, God can forgive us.
+I never said that it would be an easy thing to do, but it must be done.